lagotto/lagotto/README.md

 ## Automatic Installation using Vagrant
 This is the preferred way to install the ALM application on a development machine.
 The application will automatically be installed in a self-contained virtual machine, using [Virtualbox], [Vagrant] and [Chef Solo].
 Download and install [Virtualbox], [Vagrant] and the [Omnibus] Vagrant plugin (which installs the newest version of Chef Solo).

+### Custom settings (passwords, API keys)
-Rename the file `config.json.example` to `config.json` and add your personalized settings to it, including username/password, API keys, MySQL password.
+This is an optional step.
+Rename the file `config.json.example` to `config.json` and add your custom settings to it, including usernames, passwords, API keys and the MySQL password.
+This will automatically configure the application with your settings.

 Then install the application with: